JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.4/NotesCode.md

 # HTML
 ## HTML
-Section from the spec below.
-HTML is the script web pages are written in,
+**Section from the spec below**.
+HTML is the script web pages are written in:

 `<html>` first line after <!DOCTYPE html>, interprets code as HTML